 The summer is an exciting and busy time for trainees, but it can also be challenging.
-Discussion groups are facilitated by trained wellness advisors and offer a welcoming and confidential space to explore life's ups and downs and work in a positive and proactive way to build resilience.
+Discussion groups are facilitated by trained well-being advisors and offer a welcoming and confidential space to explore life's ups and downs and work in a positive and proactive way to build resilience.
 Groups are offered weekly throughout the summer and take place via Zoom.
-You will find the Zoom links in the morning wellness email.
+You will find the Zoom links in the morning well-being email.